22 Feb Great Books to Help Inspire Ideas

 A key takeaway is his advice on urgent versus important tasks.
 He suggests that while the two might seem the same thing, they can often be separated once you know which aspects to identify.
 Making Ideas Happen also emphasises The Action Method.
 This cuts out downtime spent tossing ideas back and forth in meetings and huddles.
 Instead, inspiring readers to focus on the steps needed to make concrete progress.

 At WooContent, the philosophies and principles behind these great books and more, are part of our DNA.
-If you want to fast track your big ideas into results that speak volumes, see how we can help your content strategy shine, no matter how crowded the market.
+If you want to fast track your big ideas into results that speak volumes, we can help you, no matter how crowded the market.